 Our team of rangers engage with visitors and communities along the coast, all the way from Tilbury to Manningtree, helping people learn about the different species of birds and understand the impact of disturbance.
 You may find one of the Bird Aware Coastal Rangers patrolling the Crouch or Roach estuaries or getting involved with local groups such as the Marsh Farm Country Parks volunteer team.

-• Looking out for birds feeding and resting,
+• Look out for coastal birds that may be feeding and resting,

 • By staying a good distance away from birds that are resting and feeding and moving away if they become alert or stop feeding,